israfiel-a/iridium/README.md

 - [Don't be a dick.](./CONTRIBUTING.md#community-interaction)

 Beyond those golden rules, help out where you can, add new functionality where it's needed, and generally have fun.
 Well, as much fun as you can have in C.

+> We are looking for contributors, especially those well-versed in C optimization.
+We are not professionals, and so mistakes are bound to crop up.
+If you've got a couple of hours--or even minutes--to spare, look over one of the implementation files and submit a PR if you find anything!

 ![iridium_logo](./Modules/iridium-bottom-banner.jpg)